 L2TP does not work alone.
 The protocol itself lacks encryption and authentication features, and an additional protocol must supply both security functions.
 In most cases, Internet Protocol Security (IPSec) provides these data protection services, which is why we commonly use the designation L2TP/IPSec.

-IPSec enables L2TP to serve as a VPN connection with end to end security.
+IPSec enables L2TP to serve as a VPN connection with end-to-end security.
 The two protocols encrypt payloads and IP headers via 256-bit AES encryption and Internet Key Exchange (IKE) handshakes.
 Data passes over UDP port 500 and is also prepared for transfer as an Encapsulated Security Payload (ESP).

 ESP allows the LAC and LNS to determine the origins of data payloads, and to authenticate transfers.
 Encrypting multiprotocol packets and IP headers conceals information about the actual data and allows routing via virtual networks.
 L2TP acts as the tunneling agent, setting up connections to send this encrypted data.